Large Language Models Help Humans Verify Truthfulness -- Except When They Are Convincingly Wrong: Research Questions

-In the \texttt{Explanation} and \texttt{Retrieval + Explanation} conditions, the ChatGPT prediction on whether the claim is true or false is part of the explanation, and users need to decide whether to trust the AI prediction.
-In the other conditions, users only see the evidence but not a direct AI prediction.
+\item \textbf{Retrieval + Explanation}: We present both the retrieved passages as well as the (non-contrastive) natural language explanations to users. \end{itemize*} In the \textbf{Explanation} and \textbf{Retrieval + Explanation} conditions, the ChatGPT prediction on whether the claim is true or false is part of the explanation, while in the other conditions, users only see the evidence but not the prediction.